nvdla/doc/doc/hw/v1/ias/programming_guide.rst

 Programming interface
 ^^^^^^^^^^^^^^^^^^^^^

-As mentioned above, for a given convertor, there’re 3 parameters: offset, scaling and shifter.
-According to different use scenario, those parameters have different encoding:
+As mentioned above, for a given convertor, there are 3 parameters:
+`offset`, `scaling` and `shifter`.
+Depending on the use cases, those parameters have different encodings:

 +-----------+----------+-----------+---------------+---------------+
 | Parameter | INT->INT | INT->FP16 | FP16->INT     | FP16->FP16    |